 We know you’ve always wanted to fling pizza dough like a boss.
 And Jim Lahey is going to help you get there.
 We just want to caution that it may not come naturally to you at first fling.
 It may instead feel that you’re something of a dough-flinging fool at first.
 Not to worry.
 It’ll happen.
 You just need to practice.
 If you’re the wallflower sort of home cook, Lahey also offers a nonflinging option that allows the dough to remain safely grounded on the counter as you stretch it.
-But the flinging instructions are still there, as are the inspired and really quite informational photos below, just in case…speaking of inspired, whatever plans you’ve got for this dough, we strongly encourage you to diss them for Lahey’s white pizza.–Renee Schettler Rossi
+But the flinging instructions are still there, as are the inspired and really quite informational photos below, just in case.
+Speaking of inspired, whatever plans you’ve got for this dough, we strongly encourage you to diss them for Lahey’s white pizza.–Renee Schettler Rossi

-Special Equipment: Pizza stone and peel
+- Pizza stone and peel

-- 17 1/2 ounces (about 3 3/4 cups) all-purpose flour, plus more for the work surface
+- 17 1/2 ounces (about 3 3/4 cups) all-purpose flour, (do not use bleached flour), plus more for the work surface

 - 1/4 teaspoon active dry yeast